Southorn Playground: Use of facilities

 Southorn Playground was a major landmark to senior residents of Wan Chai.
 Back in the 1950–1960s, it was a place of both work and entertainment.
-Its character changed throughout the day.

 In the morning, labourers (commonly known as "coolies") gathered in the playground to start their day.
-They gave each other Chinese herbal massages to alleviate fatigue and pain because it was costly to seek proper medical treatment.
-In the evening, the playground transformed into an open-air, working class night club where visitors enjoyed Chinese magic and kung fu performances, as well as street food.
+In the evening, visitors enjoyed Chinese magic and kung fu performances, as well as street food.

-Nowadays, Southorn Playground remains popular among Wan Chai dwellers: senior citizens pass time by playing Chinese chess there, while young people regard it as one of their favorite spots for football and basketball.
+Nowadays, senior citizens play Chinese chess there, while young people regard it as one of their favorite spots for football and basketball.
 The annual Adidas Streetball Challenge is held in the playground which attracts flocks of Hong Kong basketball fanatics and young spectators.
 It has also one of the most well-known basketball courts in Hong Kong, and street legends story often start in Southorn Playground.

 Recent developments

 Southorn Stadium (the indoor arena building) was renovated in 2013.

-Under the Wan Chai Station Lee Tung Street Subway Scheme, a 100-metre pedestrian subway is being built to connect the redeveloped Lee Tung Street with the MTR station.
+Under the Wan Chai Station Lee Tung Street Subway Scheme, a 100-metre pedestrian subway has been built to connect the redeveloped Lee Tung Street with the MTR station.
 The children's playground and one of the four basketball courts at Southorn Playground have been periodically closed to facilitate construction.

 Additionally, the Civil Engineering and Development Department has commissioned a study into increasing the use of underground space in densely built-up areas.
 The study focuses on Tsim Sha Tsui, Causeway Bay, Happy Valley, and Admiralty/Wan Chai.
 Southorn Playground has been identified as one of the open spaces to be investigated for underground space development potential.